Codes4Fun/moshi.cpp/README.md

 * moshi-tts - demonstrates text inputs to audio outputs
 * moshi-stt - demonstrates audio inputs to text outputs
 * moshi-sts - demonstrates audio inputs to audio (and text) outputs
+* personaplex - demonstrates how to use NVidia's advanced moshi model with voice cloning and a system prompt.

 There are aria2c download scripts to make it easier to download tested models.